Kafr Qud

 Kafr Qud (كفر قود, also spelled Kafr Qad) is a Palestinian village in the Jenin Governorate in the northern West Bank, located west of Jenin.
-According to the Palestinian Central Bureau of Statistics (PCBS) census, it had a population of 1,143 in 2007.
+According to the Palestinian Central Bureau of Statistics (PCBS) census, it had a population of 1,143 in 2007 and 1,553 in 2017.

 History

 The village is situated on an ancient site, with cisterns cut out of rock, and old stones reused in housing.

 Pottery sherds from the Persian, Hellenistic, early and late Roman, Byzantine, early Muslim and Medieval eras have been found here.

 Ottoman era

 Kafr Qud, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village appeared as "Kafr Qud" in the nahiya of Jabal Sami in the liwa of Nablus.
 It had a population of 19 households and 5 bachelors, all Muslim.
 The villagers paid a fixed tax-tare of 33.3% on various agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues; a total of 2,567 akçe.

-Edward Robinson identified Kafr Qud with "Caparcotia" when he passed by on June, 1838, part of the esh–Sha'rawiyeh esh–Shurkiyeh District.
+Edward Robinson identified Kafr Qud with "Caparcotia" when he passed by in June 1838, part of the esh–Sha'rawiyeh esh–Shurkiyeh District.

 On 14 June 1870 Victor Guérin noted that Kafr Qud was "hidden in the mountains with groves of olives and fig trees ... and very probably the place is Caparcotani of Ptolemy and the Peutinger map."
 He estimated the population to be 300.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1882 the PEF's Survey of Western Palestine described Kafr Qud as a "good-sized village in a recess among the hills.”